ARMmbed/mbed-os-tools/README.md

 ## Installation from Python sources

-**Prerequisites:** you need to have [Python 2.7.x](https://www.python.org/download/releases/2.7/) or [Python 3.6.x](https://www.python.org/downloads/release/python-362/) installed on your system.
+**Prerequisites:** You need to have [Python 2.7.x](https://www.python.org/download/releases/2.7/) or [Python 3.6.x](https://www.python.org/downloads/release/python-362/) installed on your system.

-**Note:** if your OS is Windows, please follow the installation instructions [for the serial port driver](https://developer.mbed.org/handbook/Windows-serial-configuration).
+**Note:** If your OS is Windows, please follow the installation instructions [for the serial port driver](https://os.mbed.com/docs/latest/tutorials/windows-serial-driver.html).

-To install the mbed-ls module, first clone the mbed-ls repository.
-The following example uses the GitHub command line tools, but you can do this directly from the website:
+To install the `mbed-ls` module, first clone the `mbed-ls` repository.
+The following example uses the GitHub command-line tools, but you can do this directly from the website:

 ```bash
 git clone https://github.com/ARMmbed/mbed-ls.git